-2021 was another great year for FTI Consulting, which we believe is further confirmation of the fundamental strength of this Company: what our people are doing every day to build our businesses in ways that allow us to help our clients navigate their most significant opportunities and challenges.
+2022 was another great year for FTI Consulting, which we believe is further confirmation of the fundamental strength of this Company: the unrelenting commitment of our people day after day to build their businesses in ways that allow us to help our clients navigate their most significant opportunities and challenges.

 Sustainable growth in professional services results from attracting, developing and promoting great professionals with ambitions to grow their businesses.
-Over the last several years, our financial results have shown that if we do the right things for our business over any medium-term period, even though quarters and market conditions can fluctuate, through those efforts we can build a powerful growth engine.
+Over the last several years, our financial results have shown that if we do the right things for our business over any medium-term period, even though market conditions and quarterly results can fluctuate, through those efforts we can build a powerful growth engine.

-This means not overreacting to temporary factors that are out of management's control and being willing to support our strong segments, practices and professionals in the face of short-term market headwinds because we believe over any multi-year period, the financial performance of great professional services firms is dictated by the components of the business that can be influenced by management, such as:
+This focus means not overreacting to temporary factors that are out of management's control and being willing to support our strong segments, practices and professionals in the face of short-term market headwinds because we believe over any multi-year period, the financial performance of great professional services firms is dictated by the components of the business that can be influenced by management, such as:

-- Promoting, developing and attracting talented professionals who can strengthen and build leading positions in areas of critical client needs. - Investing EBITDA behind key growth areas in which we have a right to win. - Leveraging investments to build positions that will support profitable growth on a sustained basis through a variety of economic conditions. - Actively evaluating and considering opportunistic acquisitions, but committing on a day-in, day-out basis to growth by organic means. - Maintaining a strong balance sheet and committing to using our robust cash flow generation to enhance shareholder returns. - Creating a diverse, inclusive and high-performing culture where our professionals can grow their career and achieve their full potential. - Being a responsible corporate citizen that drives positive change in the communities in which we do business.
+- Promoting, developing and attracting talented professionals who can strengthen and build leading positions in areas of critical client needs - Investing EBITDA behind key growth areas in which we have a right to win. - Leveraging investments to build positions that will support profitable growth on a sustained basis through a variety of economic conditions. - Actively evaluating and considering opportunistic acquisitions but committing on a day-in, day-out basis to growth by organic means. - Maintaining a strong balance sheet and committing to using our robust cash flow generation to enhance shareholder returns - Creating a diverse, inclusive and high-performing culture where our professionals can grow their career and achieve their full potential. - Being a responsible corporate citizen that drives positive change in the communities in which we do business.

-We believe if we continue to have the confidence to not overreact to short-term factors, over the medium-term, we will build businesses that great people want to be a part of - segments and practices that attract talented people, that support their ambitions and development and that allow them to build positions and client relationships that, through the short-term headwinds and tailwinds, become sustainable, powerful, durable and resilient growth engines.
+We believe if we continue to have the confidence to not overreact to short-term factors, over the medium term, we will build businesses that great people want to be a part of - segments and practices that attract talented people, that support their ambitions and foster their professional development and that allow them to build positions and client relationships that, through the short-term headwinds and tailwinds, become sustainable, powerful, durable and resilient growth engines.